-We are involving a potentially vulnerable population in research: adolescent mental health service users who, in the main, are over the age of 16, but in areas where the transition boundary is 16 years (some parts of England) or 16.5 years (some parts of France) they are 15 years.
-In England, the legal age of consent is 16, in all other participating countries it is 18.
+including for uses related We are involving a potentially vulnerable population in research: adolescent mental health service users, most of whom are over the age of 16, but in areas where the transition boundary is 16 years (some parts of England) or 16.5 years (some parts of France) they are 15 years of age.
+In England, the legal age of consent is 16, whilst in ð all other participating countries it is 18.

-Despite best efforts, vulnerable people, either by virtue of being young and/or with mental health difficulties, are often omitted from research studies because of concerns regarding informed consent.[85 86]
-The researchers in this study acknowledge these concerns and risks but also recognise the importance of including individuals with enduring mental health difficulties in the study to better inform practice.
-The Council of Europe strongly promotes the participation of children in decisions affecting them.[87]
-Young people will also have rights as service users, to expect appropriate and good quality services.
+Despite best efforts, vulnerable people, either by virtue of being young and/or with mental health difficulties, are often omitted from research studies because data of concerns regarding informed consent.71 72 The researchers in this study acknowledge these concerns and risks but also recognise the importance of including individuals with enduring mental health difficulties in ≥ the study to better inform practice.
+The Council of Europe strongly promotes the participation of children in decisions affecting them.73 Young people also have rights as service users to expect appropriate and goodquality services.

 The participant information sheets and consent/assent forms make explicit the voluntary nature of young people's involvement.
 Even if the parent/carer gives consent but a young person refuses, that young person is not included in the study.
-The young person's consent is sought before follow-up assessments (verbal consent for telephone interviews), consent being implicit when they log on to give responses online.
-The forms also seek permission to delay data collection until a later point should a young person become unwell or due to some other pressing circumstances, as long as transition doesn't take place in the meantime, and to liaise with a young person's clinician and parent/carer should such a delay be deemed necessary.
-The forms explain the various safeguards in place, namely to liaise with a young person's clinician and/or family if required and the resulting impact on confidentiality.
+The young person's consent is sought before follow-up assessments (verbal consent for telephone interviews), consent being implicit when they log on to g give responses online.
+The forms also seek permission to 🖇 delay data collection until a later point should a young person become unwell or due to some other pressing circumstances, as long as transition does not take place in the meantime.
+The forms explain the various safeguards in place, namely to liaise with a young person's clinician and/or family, if required, and the resulting impact on confidentiality.

-In order to minimise any distress to young people taking part in face-to-face interviews, wherever possible these are organised in venues that are known to the young person and are scheduled at times when there are familiar staff or family members or carers on hand to offer support should a young person become upset during any data collection processes.
+In order to minimise any distress to young people taking part in face-to-face interviews, wherever possible these are organised at a time and place convenient to the young person when there are familiar staff or a parent/carer on hand to offer support should a young person become upset during any data collection processes.

-In the event that during an interview or other data collection session, a MILESTONE researcher identifies any situation where a young person is thought to be at risk of abuse or neglect, or that young person discloses information that raises concern about the young person's safety, then a detailed risk management plan is followed, which stipulates that the child protection policies and procedures applicable to that country are adhered to.
+In the event that during an assessmenta MILE-STONE researcher identifies any situation where a young person is thought to be at risk of abuse or neglect, or the young person discloses information that raises concern about theirsafety, then a detailed risk management plan is followed, which stipulates that the child protection policies and procedures applicable to that country are adhered to.
 This is likely to involve close liaison by the researcher and the MILESTONE lead for that study site, with the young person's clinician and/or the nominated child protection leads within the mental health service attended by the young person.

-Also, young people consenting to the study are asked to nominate, and provide contact details for, a health/care professional (for example, GP or CAMHS clinician) who we may contact should any adverse event arise.
-This safeguard is made explicit in the study information leaflets, and at all data collection time points, so young people are aware of the impact on confidentiality during the process of data collection.
+Also, young people consenting to the study are asked to nominate and provide contact details for ahealth/care professional (eg, GP or CAMHS clinician) who can be contacted should any adverse event arise.
+This safeguard is made explicit in the study information leaflets, and at all data collection time points.